OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

 For a small project for school me and my team mate [Maurits van Mastrich][mauvm] had to create an Android app.
 We decided to use [Cordova][cordova].
-This post demonstrates how to build and install an Android create withe Cordova, but you any other you like.
+This post demonstrates how to build and install an Android app created with Cordova, but you can use any other tool you like.
 We als wanted a Docker container which would take care of the building and installation process.
-It turned out to be quite simple (on a Linux machine).
+It turned out to be quite simple to do (on a Linux machine).

 ## Start container
 We used [this image][base_image] for our container.
 The image comes with